 Don’t get us wrong, rainwater is good for the greenery of your property as well as your home’s foundation.
 However, it must be the right amount to elicit a positive effect.
 Otherwise, an excessive amount of rainwater can lead to water finding its way into your basement and settling there.
 If too much water flows into the basement of your home, the overload can lead to an influx of problems including causing the sewer to back up and find its way in your house.

 There are several methods you can take to prevent these problems, and this can include properly waterproofing your basement as well as making sure your property is properly slopped for water to run away from the house.
 Solving this problem will greatly depend on your personal situation, so do a mini inspection of your basement to see which areas require improved waterproofing.

 A pipe corroding could be a definite cause of standing water in your basement.
 This could happen in many ways, including two incompatible metals touching, shrinking of materials, the pipe connections or pin holes.
 If you notice blue or green patching on your pipes, this could be a definite sign of corrosion.

 Also, it is important to regularly check your pipe connections to your water heater, as these are often the first to become damaged.
 If you find pieces of damaged pipe, they will need to be replaced.
 To prevent future corrosion, make sure that pipes and fastening materials are compatible, as not all metals work together.
 Do a little bit of research and then take a trip down to your local hardware store.

-RenoQuotes.com can help you get quotes for.
-By submitting your leaky basement renovation project to us, we’ll put you in contact with top-rated contractors.
-Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals
+RenoQuotes.com can help you get quotes for your leaky basement renovation project.
+By submitting your project to us, we’ll put you in contact with top-rated contractors.
+Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.

 Toronto - Calgary - Edmonton - Montreal - Ottawa - Vancouver - Halifax - Winnipeg - Windsor